George Michael’s Death a Result of Opioid Addiction?

 George Michael's presumed heroin use

 George Michael died on December 25, 2016 at age 53.
 Due to his celebrity status, age, and past public battles with drug use, many have speculated that his death was the result of an overdose.
-At present, autopsy results have stated the cause of death as being inconclusive while other sources report that it was cardiac arrest, but additional toxicology reports are still being processed to determine whether Michael’s death was drug-related.
+At present, autopsy reports have stated the cause of death as being inconclusive while other sources report that it was cardiac arrest, but additional toxicology reports are still being processed to determine whether Michael’s death was drug-related.
 It could still be weeks before the truth is made public, but for now, this death has once again shone a light on the worldwide epidemic of opioid addiction.

 George Michael’s drug use has been well documented including a 2008 arrest for using crack cocaine in a public restroom and a much more recent report of cocaine use again in 2015.
 Michael became quite reclusive in recent years, spending most of his time in his home and possibly at odds with his partner Fadi Fawaz.
 Close to this time of death, Fawaz revealed on Twitter that Michael was also struggling with depression and wanted to die.
 Sources close to Michael report recent heroin use as being a major issue with Michael, but family members have denied this since the initial news of his passing.